Volunteer

 Available Volunteer Opportunities

-There are a range of volunteer opportunities at Marine Extension and Georgia Sea Grant.
+Volunteers contribute hours in a wide variety of areas within Marine Extension and Georgia Sea Grant.
 Volunteers are interviewed and then placed according to their interests and the unit’s needs.
 As the needs change, other opportunities become available.
 Training for each area is performed on the job and varies according to need.
 Please review the list of opportunities currently available to determine your area of interest and then fill in an online application.

-Volunteers assist with grounds and upkeep at the aquarium, along the Jay Wolf Naturel Trail and, on occasion, at the Shellfish Research Lab.
-Monthly work parties are scheduled for the first Friday of each month and opportunities exist for independent work dates.
-This team is often involved in preparing and assisting in nest box placement, maintenance and monitoring for the Bird Nest Box Monitoring group in the spring and summer months.
+Volunteers assist with grounds and trail upkeep.
+Monthly work parties are scheduled for the First Friday of each month and opportunities exist for independent work dates.
+This team is often involved in preparing and assisting in nest box placement, maintenance and monitoring for the Avian Nest Box Monitoring Group in the spring and summer months.

 This seasonal community science effort focuses on collecting data on cavity nesting birds following protocols established by NestWatch.
 Volunteers work with marine educators to place, maintain and monitor nesting birds in a small nest box circuit located on the UGA Skidaway Marine Science Campus.
 Preparation for nesting season begins in February each year and monitoring efforts continue through August.